AbhiramKaduduri/Barcode-QR-Code-Generator/README.md

-#Bar and QR code generator
+Bar and QR code generator

-#Requirements
+Requirements:

 You need to install the same libraries as before, plus Pillow for image handling in the GUI: